DesignInTheBlack/Elevate/README.md

 ## § Product Roadmap

-Elevate CSS is actively evolving to adapt to the evolving needs of the design and development community.
+The framework is actively evolving to adapt to the evolving needs of the design and development community.
 With that said, here are some of the key features being worked on and planned for the near future:

 <details>
 <summary>Click Here To Read More</summary>